dbc*_*dbc 16 c# json system.text.json

 Run Code Online (Sandbox Code Playgroud)[ { "email": "john.doe@sendgrid.com", "timestamp": 1337966815, "category": [ "newuser", "transactional" ], "event": "open" }, { "email": "jane.doe@sendgrid.com", "timestamp": 1337966815, "category": "olduser", "event": "open" } ]

-is sometimes a single string, and sometimes an array of strings.
-How can I deserialize such a property with System.Text.Json
+The exception occurs because the value of "category" is sometimes a single string, and sometimes an array of strings.
+How can I deserialize such a property with System.Text.Json?

 dbc*_*dbc 24

-As inspired by this answer by Brian Rogers and other answers to How to handle both a single item and an array for the same property using JSON.net, you can create a generic JsonConverter<List<T>>
+As inspired by this answer by Brian Rogers and other answers to How to handle both a single item and an array for the same property using JSON.net, you can create a generic JsonConverter<List<T>> that checks whether the incoming JSON value is an array, and if not, deserializes an item of type T and returns the item wrapped in an appropriate list.
+Even better, you can create a JsonConverterFactory that manufactures such a converter for all list types List<T> encountered in your serialization graph.

 First, define the following converter and converter factory: